-Mr Oc Van Vo is currently a research assistant for several international research projects at the Research Centre for Rural Development (RCRD), An Giang University.
+11. Mr Oc Van Vo is currently a research assistant for several international research projects at the Research Centre for Rural Development (RCRD), An Giang University.
 He received a BSc Rural Development from An Giang University.
 He has 4 years of experience in working with the RCRD in promoting the floating rice-based farming systems in the Mekong Delta and community resilience to flood program.
 Oc involves with the Mekong Organics to liaise with local organic growers and facilitate organic events on the ground.
-Oc was selected by Australia Scholarships Award (AAS) in 2019 intake.
-He wishes to learn practical skills and knowledge from Australia for solving the local real problems in the Mekong Delta.
+Oc is undertaking a posgraduate degree (Master iin community development) at LaTrobe University, Australia.
+Oc joins the Mekong Organics to support English translation of organic agricutural materials.

 Photo: Mr Vo Van Oc

 12. Mr Pham Tan Dat received a BSc in Biology from An Giang University in 2003.
 He has been tutoring biology for high school and university students for several years before he involved with the agroecological research team at the Research Center for Rural Development (RCRD) of An Giang University in April 2017.
 In particular, he is studying agro-biodiversity component under the Mitsui’s research grants on “Promoting the floating rice-based agro-ecological farming systems for a healthy society and adaptation to climate changes in the Lower Mekong Region and Myanmar” until March 2019.
 In 2017, he was awarded an Academic Fellowship to study Environmental Issues and Food Security in East-West Center, United States.
 Joining with the Mekong Organics, he takes responsibility to research biological pest control and organic pesticides on vegetable crops.
 He also facilitates the organic training for farmers.
 Dat wishes to improve farmer's livelihood in Mekong Delta through organic agriculture development and agro-biodiversity conservation.